Go Down, Moses (book): Summary

 Isaac returns to the farm near Jefferson, to the old McCaslin plantation.
 Time passes; eventually he is 21, time for him to assume control of the plantation, which is his by inheritance.
 But he renounces it in favor of his older cousin (once-removed), McCaslin Edmonds.
 Isaac has a long argument with McCaslin in which Isaac declares his belief that the land cannot be owned, that the curse of God's Earth is man's attempt to own the land, and that curse has led to slavery and the destruction of the South.
 McCaslin tries to convince him to accept the land, with a convoluted metaphysical argument about the fated responsibilities the white race has taken on.
 But Isaac remembers reading the old ledger books of Uncle Buck and Uncle Buddy, piecing together the sordid story of the plantation's slaves, and he refuses the inheritance.

-(One of Isaac's inferences is particularly appalling: Tomey, the slave whom Carothers McCaslin took as a lover and begat Turl, may also have been Carothers McCaslin's daughter by another slave, Eunice, who committed suicide shortly before Turl's birth.
+(One of Isaac's inferences is particularly appalling: Tomey, the slave whom Carothers McCaslin took as a lover and begat Turl, might also have been Carothers McCaslin's daughter by another slave, Eunice, who committed suicide shortly before Turl's birth.
 From this and other factors, Isaac deduces that she must also have been Carothers McCaslin's lover.)

 After refusing the inheritance, Isaac moves into town and becomes a carpenter, eschewing material possessions.
 He marries a woman who urges him to take back the plantation, but he still refuses when she attempts to convince him sexually.
 It is suggested there are no further conjugal relations between them after this as they have no children.
 Isaac tries to distribute fairly the money left to the children of Tomey's Turl and Tennie.
 He travels to Arkansas to give a thousand dollars to Lucas' sister, Fonsiba, now married to a scholarly negro farmer, who seems to neglect both his farm and wife.
 She refuses the money, but Isaac arranges for a nearby bank to pay it out in small monthly portions.
 Isaac continues to hunt and spend all the time he can in the woods.

 One November, a few years later, he and a few of the old hunting group return to the wilderness camp where they had stalked Old Ben for so many years.
 Major de Spain has sold it to a logging company, and the trains come closer and louder than before.
 The wilderness is gradually being whittled away by farmers and loggers.
 Isaac visits the graves of Lion and Sam Fathers, then goes to find Boon Hogganbeck.
 Boon is in a clearing full of squirrels, trying to fix his gun.
 As Isaac enters, Boon shouts at him not to touch any of the squirrels: "They're mine!" he cries.